 - Rouge Angles of Satin: Seriously, how do you do something like this?

 - This Loser Is You: A strange case, as the traits depicted are supplied by readers of the comic.
 It may be thought of, perhaps, as Self-Deprecation.

-- For reference, common recurring themes in the comics are "Pluggers are fat," "Pluggers are afraid of modern technology," "Pluggers are couch potatoes," "Pluggers are slobs," "Pluggers have no sex drive," "Pluggers are fat," "Pluggers drive rattling junkheaps," "Pluggers have terrible diets," "Pluggers require constant medication to stay alive," "Pluggers are cheapskates" and "Pluggers are fat."
+- For reference, common recurring themes in the comics are "Pluggers are fat," "Pluggers are afraid of modern technology," "Pluggers are couch potatoes," "Pluggers are slobs," "Pluggers have no sex drive," "Pluggers are fat," "Pluggers drive rattling junkheaps," "Pluggers have terrible diets," "Pluggers require constant medication to stay alive," "Pluggers are cheapskates" "Pluggers have to use the bathroom constantly" and "Pluggers are fat."